-Under IAS 24 - Related Party Disclosures, there is a requirement to disclose related party balances. transactions and commitments.
+Under IAS 24 - Related Party Disclosures, there is a requirement to disclose related balances, transactions commitments.
 We are required to ensure the completeness and accuracy of identification and disclosure of related party relationships, transactions and balances.
 The Company prepared schedules of transactions, balances and commitments for related parties to support the disclosures in the financial statements.